-As the News and Observer reveals, Durham Technical Community College (DTCC), located in North Carolina, is one of the schools implementing the four day schedule.
+As the News and Observer reveal, Durham Technical Community College (DTCC), located in North Carolina, is one of the schools implementing the four-day schedule.
 While Durham Tech leaders believe this is a cost-effective program, many faculty members and instructors argue that requiring employees to work 10 hour days will ultimately become exhausting and arduous.

 However, DTCC faces few alternatives.
-With revenue cuts from both the state and county, DTCC is being forced to return $140,000 from its current budget to accommodate for the county’s soaring budget deficit.
+With revenue cuts from both the state and county, DTCC is being forced to return $140,000 from its current budget to accommodate the country's soaring budget deficit.
 With this conflict, Durham Tech’s president, Will Ingram, has tried to amend any feelings of frustration amongst their faculty, “Although we realize our employees may experience some hardships changing their schedule to work 10-hour days, they will also see some personal savings by traveling to work only four days a week instead of five.”
-With this optimistic outlook, leaders are hoping that faculty members will ultimately enjoy and benefit from the shorter work week.
-Leaders are already seeing the perks, as this four day schedule is anticipated to bring in over $30,000 in savings from cutting utility costs alone!
+With this optimistic outlook, leaders are hoping that faculty members will ultimately enjoy and benefit from the shorter workweek.
+Leaders are already seeing the perks, as this four-day schedule is anticipated to bring in over $30,000 in savings from cutting utility costs alone!

 How Does the Four Day Schedule Work?

 While each community college may offer its own unique four-day agenda, most schools typically increase the number of classes each day.
 For example, Durham Tech students will be able to attend summer classes during both the day and evening on Monday through Thursdays, and students will also have access to the public school areas from 8 am to 6:30 pm.